krobbi/fungus/README.md

 from the playfield.
 This means that Befunge programs can not only read their own source code, but modify themselves at runtime.

-Currently, the `p` command is ignored, and a copy of the playfield is kept at runtime to handle the `g` command.
-There are some plans in place to improve how these commands are handled.

 Thanks to peephole optimization, some `g` and `p` commands can be associated with constant positions.
 If only constant positions are used and the program can never modify itself, then the commands can be simplified to accessing